 With a fast load speed, customers can more easily explore your product catalog.
 A 0.1 second natural mobile site speed improvement can increase average order value by 9.2% and conversions overall by 8.4%.

 Speaking about performance, hosted Shopify sites score notoriously bad on performance metrics such as Google's PageSpeed.
 While you can still get a fast site on hosted Shopify, having a better PageSpeed score will get you a better ranking in search results and drive more traffic to your eCommerce store.

-For content creation, you're able to utilize the latest and greatest publishing platforms like Ghost.
-Ghost has an amazing modern admin interface.
-It supports AMP (accelerated mobile pages) out of the box, giving your articles that nice little lightning bolt that you often see at the very top of search results.
-You also don't get stuck with Shopify's less than ideal blog url structure.
+For content creation, you're able to utilize the latest and greatest publishing platforms.
+Many of these have an amazing modern admin interface with a visual editor much like Customize Theme in Shopify.
+You can also add support for things like AMP (accelerated mobile pages), giving your articles that nice little lightning bolt that you often see at the very top of search results.
+You also don't get stuck with Shopify's less than ideal blog or page url structure.
 Instead of Shopify's "examplesite.com/blogs/news/cellular-health-tips" you could have "examplesite.com/news/cellular-health-tips"... much cleaner and Google loves it too.